 - Hire out if possible.
 Get a mother’s helper, nanny, cleaner, or laundry helper.
 Know that this money will be well spent and you won’t have to do it forever.

-Sometimes simply surviving the day is the end goal, and that’s okay.
+Sometimes surviving the day is our Big Goal, and that’s okay.
+For a time.

-But if that day turns into a week turns into a month turns into a year then your mental and emotional health will seriously suffer.
-Don’t be afraid to talk to those who love and support you and to ask their advice and help during this time.
+But if that day turns into a week then into a month then a year… your mental and emotional health will seriously suffer.

 I’ve created a free email series just for you!
 Mothers have a hard job.
 It’s a privilege and a joy, but the days can be long and life can make us weary.
 This email series is a 15 day devotional (all encouragement, no homework) that includes a Scripture, thought, and prayer.
 Countless women have said it was, day after day, the right word in the right season.